facelessuser/backrefs/docs/src/markdown/index.md

 `Word_Break`                                | `wb`

 !!! note
-    The Binary property is not actually a property, but a group of different properties with binary characteristics.
+    The Binary property is not actually a property, but more a type of Unicode property.
 The available binary properties may differ from Unicode version to Unicode version.

 !!! new "New 4.4.0"
     Python 3.9 now uses Unicode 13, and with that comes various new binary properties: `emoji`, `emojicomponent`,